Taylor Walls Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks second in the league with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Twins has a collective 9.6 K/9 to pace MLB.

-- The Twins' 3.47 team ERA ranks second across all league pitching staffs.
+- The Twins' 3.46 team ERA ranks second among all league pitching staffs.

-- Twins pitchers combine to surrender the fifth-fewest home runs in baseball (59 total, one per game).
+- The Twins give up the sixth-fewest home runs in baseball (61 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.